SamAlber/aws-cloud-website/README.md

    - **CloudFront Origin Access Control (OAC)** restricts direct access to the S3 bucket, ensuring content is served only through CloudFront.
    - **AWS Certificate Manager (ACM)** is used for managing SSL/TLS certificates, providing secure HTTPS communication.
    - Sensitive data such as API keys and configuration parameters are securely stored in **AWS Systems Manager Parameter Store**.
+   - Utilized **ECDSA** and **ECDHE** cryptographic algorithms for enhanced security and performance.

 6. **Frontend**:
-   - **Template-Based Design**: The frontend was built using a pre-designed template, which I customized to suit my needs.
+   - **Template-Based Design**: The frontend was built using a professional template, which I customized extensively to suit my needs.
    - Utilized **HTML**, **CSS**, and **JavaScript** to provide an interactive and responsive user experience.

 ---